dogsbodytech/pi-display/README.md

    `echo "URL=https://www.dogsbodytechnology.com/" > /home/pi/pi-display/settings.data`

-- To reload the URL or restart the displayboard due to a crash just kill epiphany
+- To reload the URL or restart the displayboard due to a crash just kill Chromium

-   `killall -TERM  epiphany-browser`
+   `killall -TERM  chromium-browser`

 - Setup cron job to turn the TV on and off each day.
 There us an example in the cron.example file.